Nico F. Declercq: Connections with the Indian sub-continent

-In India, Declercq is a respected scientist.
-Given his background in astrophysics, acoustics, and acousto-optics, he was honored, in 2019, to inaugurate the Aryabhatt Auditorium.
+Declercq holds the title Mahāchārya (महाचार्य in Hindi, මහාචාර්ය in Sinhala) in both India and Sri Lanka, a title that recognizes his distinguished scholarly stature.
+Given his background in astrophysics, acoustics, and acousto-optics, in 2019, he inaugurated the Aryabhatt Auditorium.
 The auditorium is named after Indias mathematician-astronomer Aryabhatt.
 It belongs to the "Prof. Rajendra Singh (Rajju Bhaiya) Institute of Physical Sciences for Study and Research" at the VBSPU University at Jaunpur, which is named after Rajju Bhaiya, a pupil of Nobel Prize laureate C.V.
 Raman.

 In 2008 Declercq wrote a book on ultrasonics, together with his Indian colleagues P.C.
 Mishra, Rajendra Kumar Singh, and Sri Singh.